 Most of our clients approach us because they need to make a book.
 They value our product-oriented methodology and are surprised by how quickly we can get different stakeholders to develop a shared understanding and reach consensus on often very complex topics.
-They come out of the process realising that they built a coalition across diverse fields and improved their usual workflow in terms of speed and efficiency.
+They come out of the process realising that they built a coalition across diverse fields and were able to improve their usual workflows in terms of speed and efficiency.

-Recently, we facilitated a Book Sprint at the IUBH University of Applied Sciences.
-Six faculty members and four of their inhouse editors came together to structure, draft, write and edit the script for an online course on “New Work” for one of IUBH’s new master programs .
+We facilitated a Book Sprint at the IUBH University of Applied Sciences where six faculty members and four of their inhouse editors came together to structure, draft, write and edit the script for an online course on “New Work” for one of IUBH’s new master programs .
 (You can read more about the IUBH Book Sprint in this blog post.)

 The IUBH scripts are usually written by individual authors.
 This process takes 6 to 9 months.
 It starts with a meeting between an author and editors, in which the content, the formal requirements and deadlines are discussed.
 When the author hands in the first draft after a few months, the content and structure is checked by the editors and the module supervisor and then sent back for revision.